wp-plugins/listly/readme.txt

 [youtube https://www.youtube.com/watch?v=yjIQtnQ8YAA&autoplay=1]

 Think of Listly as Slideshare for lists.
 Put your lists on Listly, then embed them on your blog.
-Listly is an responsive authoring platform for lists that can be seamlessly embedded in blog posts across the web.
+Listly is a responsive authoring platform for lists that can be seamlessly embedded in blog posts across the web.

-Here's 5 simple ideas to begin using Listly on your Wordpress blog:
+**Here's 5 simple ideas to begin using Listly on your Wordpress blog:**

 1. Track your [guest posts](http://list.ly/list/DNy-guest-blog-posts-2014?search) on other blogs for easy resharing
 2. Create people lists of [your team](http://list.ly/list/Bt2-sp24-speakers-and-team?feature=wpplugin) for a given blog or project.